CIT2318/intro-to-laravel/intro-to-laravel.md

 ```
 * Test this works.
 You should be able to add and view the details of a new film.

-###Validating user input
+### Validating user input
 Laravel makes it easy to validate user input.
-First, change the *addFilm* method to the following:
+First, change the *save* method to the following:

 ```
-function addFilm(Request $request)
+function save(Request $request)
     {
         $this->validate($request, [
             'title' => 'required|max:100',